Post job

 The duties of an aquatics specialist depend on one's line of work or industry of employment.
 With their expertise in aquatic environments, an aquatics specialist may work at government agencies, laboratories, learning institutions, and private companies.
 Typically, their responsibilities include conducting studies and observations, gathering and analyzing data through scientific procedures, coordinating with fellow experts, managing aquatics programs and projects, and developing strategies to resolve issues and concerns.
 Furthermore, as an aquatics specialist, it is essential to lead the efforts of different projects, all while adhering to the organization's vision and mission.

 These skill sets are where the common ground ends though.
-A pool lifeguard responsibility is more likely to require skills like "first-aid," "cleanliness," "emergency situations," and "pool deck."
-Whereas a aquatics specialist requires skills like "husbandry," "primary resource," "animal welfare," and "retail sales."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a pool lifeguard are more likely to require skills like "first-aid," "cleanliness," "emergency situations," and "pool deck."
+On the other hand, a job as an aquatics specialist requires skills like "husbandry," "primary resource," "animal welfare," and "retail sales."
+As you can see, what employees do in each career varies considerably.

 Aquatics specialists tend to reach similar levels of education than pool lifeguards.
 In fact, aquatics specialists are 0.6% more likely to graduate with a Master's Degree and 0.2% less likely to have a Doctoral Degree.